tdowd/excel-geocoder/README.md

 # excel-geocoder
 A VBA application for geocoding and reverse geocoding in Excel.
 Supports both Google's free and enterprise for business geocoder (Maps API for Work).

+***

+# Background
+GIS and geospatial data science applications will usually require geocoding of locations or reverse geocoding of latitude/longitude at some point in the analysis.
+While most of this analysis is frequently done in something a little more involved than Excel (python, arcGIS, ESRI, etc.), sometimes I have found that doing something quick with a dataset in Excel can be more efficient than working with a SQL DB or creating a python script.

+This project was influenced by a blog post by josephglover on his blog [Police Analyst](http://policeanalyst.com/using-the-google-geocoding-api-in-excel/). josephglover's module on accessing the free Google geocoder was the foundation which I used to make the reverse geocoder and to add flexibility to use Google's Maps API for Work Enterprise geocoder.

+***

+# Prerequisites
+* Enable developer tab in Excel.
+Instructions from MSFT can be [found here](https://msdn.microsoft.com/en-us/library/bb608625.aspx).
+* Within the VB IDE, add "Microsoft XML, v6.0" as a Reference.
+Can be found within *Tools* - *References*.

+***

+# Installation
+Import the .bas file into your project.
+To use Google's Maps API for Work geocoder, view the code in the VB IDE and flip the `gblnBusiness` constant equal to `1` and insert your Google Client ID and Google Secret Key into the `gstrClientID` and `gstrKey` constants respectively.

+***

+# Usage
+* =AddressGeocode(address)
+	* foo
+* =ReverseGeocode(lat,long)
+	* bar

+***

+# TODO
+* Test cases
+* Example cases
+* Functionality for Bing Maps, Data Science Toolkit, etc.
+* Fix for forcing too many requests at one time